AmericanMedicalAssociation/ama-style-guide-2/docs/standards.md

 - Review the [Guidelines for Contributing](../.github/CONTRIBUTING.md)
 - Leave clear and descriptive testing instructions; examples,
     - [Good PR](https://github.com/AmericanMedicalAssociation/AMA-Corporate-site/pull/1262)
+- Run visual regression tests locally to ensure that the work does not introduce new bugs.

 ## PatternLab Standards
 ### How patterns are organized: